thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 of the options for ensuring the key configurations are consistent between different clients.
 Clients SHOULD employ some technique to mitigate key targeting attacks, such as the option of confirming the key with a shared proxy as described in {{CONSISTENCY}}.
-Gateways that are detected to use targeted key configurations per-client MUST NOT be used.
+If a client detects that a gateway is using per-client targeted key configuration, the client can stop using the gateway, and potentially report the targeting attack to let other clients avoid using this gateway in the future.

 ## dohpath Targeting Attacks